-Every bean has the built-in qualifier @Any, even if it does not explicitly declare this qualifier, except for the special @New qualified beans defined in Section 3.12, "@New qualified beans".
+Every bean has the built-in qualifier @Any, even if it does not explicitly declare this qualifier, except for the special @New qualified beans defined in Section 3.14.

-If a bean does not explicitly declare a qualifier other than @Named, the bean has exactly one additional qualifier, of type @Default.
+If a bean does not explicitly declare a qualifier other than @Named, the bean has exactly one additional qualifier, of type @ Default.
 This is called the default qualifier.